Kim Jae-wook

 Kim Jae-wook (born April 2, 1983) is a South Korean model and actor.
 He is best known for his roles in the hit series Coffee Prince (2007), comedy film Antique (2008), mystery drama Who Are You?
-(2013), Voice (2017), The Guest (2018), Her Private Life (2019) and Crazy Love (2022).
-He is fluent in Japanese, and played the role of Sō Takeyuki, the Japanese husband of Princess Deokhye, in the film The Last Princess.
+(2013), Voice (2017), The Guest (2018), Her Private Life (2019), and Crazy Love (2022).
+He is fluent in Japanese, and played the role of Sō Takeyuki, the Japanese husband of Princess Deokhye, in the film The Last Princess (2016).

 Early life

 Kim was born in Seoul, and grew up in Tokyo, Japan until he was seven years old before returning to South Korea.
 His father worked as a journalist and was transferred to Japan as a foreign correspondent.
 He started out performing in a band, and began modelling at age 17.
 Due to the time he spent in Japan, he can speak fluent Japanese.

 Career

 2002–2011: Career beginnings and breakthrough

 In 2002, Kim debuted as the member of an indie band in the MBC drama Ruler of Your Own World.
 After this first role, he concentrated on his modeling career for 5 years.
 In 2007, he auditioned for and won the role of No Sun-ki in the 2007 hit drama series Coffee Prince.
 The role shot him to fame in both South Korea and several Asian countries.
 He later appeared in the 2008 drama The Kingdom of The Winds, and served as the ambassador of goodwill for the 9th Jeonju International Film Festival (JIFF) in May 2008.

 Kim then starred in his first film, Antique, based on the manga Antique Bakery, which was invited to the 59th Berlin International Film Festival.
 He played a gay chef working at a bakery.
-He won the Best New Actor award at the 16th Korean Entertainment Awards.
+He won the Best New Actor award at the 16th Korea Culture and Entertainment Awards.
 In October 2009, he formed a modern rock band named Walrus, where he served as guitarist and vocal.
 The name of the group came from the Beatles single "I am the Walrus".

 Kim got his first leading role in Bee TV's South Korean-Japanese drama Give Me Your Memory: Pygmalion's Love, which aired in March 2010.
 The same year, he starred in the melodrama television series Bad Guy, and featured in the romantic comedy series Marry Me, Mary!.

 Before enlisting to military service in 2011, he played in rock musical, Hedwig And the Angry Inch, from May 14 until June 19, 2011.